ChuChuIgbokwe/RPG-Monocular-Pose-Estimation-ME495-HW2/README.md

 ```
   rosbag record /camera/image_raw /camera/camera_info

-  ctrl+c to stop the recording
+  ctrl+c to stop the recording after about 25-30 seconds (though you could do shorter or longer)
 ```
-However, after this, we noticed that we were finally getting some detections on our image, albeit in correct.
+We immediately noticed that our images kept freezing, and that this was not allowing us to see the detection.
+Our short-term fix was to look at the feed using rqt_image_view, but long term, we learned that there was actually a bug in the old version of image_view; this bug had been fixed recently, but was not yet on the ROS wiki, so you have to obtain the fix from Github.

+However, after this, we noticed that we were finally getting some detections on our image, albeit incorrectly detected.
+Because of this, we adjusted the parameters dynamically using rqt_reconfigure and the detection did improve.
+We noticed when we checked on the frequency with which the /monocular_pose_estimator/image_with_detections node was publishing compared to the /camera/image_raw node and found that the former was barely publishing at a rate of 2 Hz vs. 30 Hz of the latter.
+Running rostopic hz on those nodes with the demo rosbag file running, we see that the rate was around 30 Hz for both, indicating something was wrong from the video that we were recording.
+We tweaked a few different things (changed the image size, the shutter time, and the gain) and, though they improved the publishing rate of the slower node, they didn't help significantly.
+Our instructor brought up an important point that the fact that our camera feed was color vs. monochrome may actually be impacting that rate.
+We were not able to test this in the allotted time, but are continuing to work on this as a future problem.
+In the meantime, we are satisfied with our slower image rates.

 ##Utility##

+This package can be _extremely_ useful if the smaller run issues are hammered out (we hope to have the monochrome issue tested and fixed soon).
+As the paper states, this is a very robust and accurate way to detect changes in position.
+The extension that we described above would show an example of how you can use the position of one object to control another.

 ##Conclusions##

-##Next Steps##
+###Next Steps###

 We would ultimately like to take this project to one step beyond this and see how different variables in the system (external as well as factors relating to software).
-For example, we want to test the difference in the output images with detections and publish rate of the /monocular_pose_estimator/image_with_detections node as well as whether different filters and different LEDs would impact the output we are getting positively or not.
+For example, want to test the difference in the output images with detections and publish rate of the /monocular_pose_estimator/image_with_detections node as well as whether different filters and different LEDs would impact the output we are getting positively or not.

 ##REFERENCES##
 Matthias Faessler, Elias Mueggler, Karl Schwabe and Davide Scaramuzza, **A Monocular Pose Estimation System based on Infrared LEDs,** Proc.
 IEEE International Conference on Robotics and Automation (ICRA), 2014, Hong Kong.